Transpower confident there won't be power cuts tonight

 Contact Energy's 105 megawatt peaker at Stratford failed to start, one of Genesis Energy's units at Huntly had to temporarily reduce output by 150 megawatts, and wind generation dropped from a forecast 90 megawatts to 30 megawatts.

 Transpower worked with lines companies to remove some demand from the electricity system.
-It briefly switched off electricity used by some hot water cylinders – a move it said it makes regularly during winter, which doesn't impact people.
+Lines companies briefly switched off electricity used by some hot water cylinders – a move Transpower said is made regularly during winter, which doesn't impact people.

 Transpower spokesperson Nathan Green told the Herald there is expected to be 440 megawatts of residual electricity generation available this evening – a buffer sufficient to ensure supply meets demand.